 Will I have time to complete my work in this online class at school?

 All middle schools provide some time to work on your online course.
 However, you will have to do some of your class work outside of school.
 Therefore, you need to make sure that you have Internet access from outside of school.
 This may be at home, the public library, a relative's house, or a friend's house.
 This will provide you with the extra time you might need to complete your work successfully.

 What calendar does my online course follow?

-NCVPS sets their own calendar.
-It will be very similar to Burke County Public Schools' calendar, but there will be some differences.
-In your online course, you follow NCVPS' calendar.
-If there is an assignment due on a day that BCPS is out of school, the assignment is still due on the date that your NCVPS instructor has set it.
+APEX, NCVPS, NCSSM and WPCC set their own calendar.
+It will be similar to Burke County Public Schools' calendar, but there will be some differences.
+In your online course, you follow their calendar.
+If there is an assignment due on a day that BCPS is out of school, the assignment is still due on the date that your instructor has set it.
 Being out of school is not an excuse for being late on an online assignment.